exakat/exakat-docs/Reference/Rules/Structures/CouldBeTernary.rst

   This control structure may be replaced by a ternary operator.

 Th ternary operator may be shorter and easier to read than the full blown if-then-else structure.
+Depending on the situation, the null-ternary and the coalesce operator may also be a good alternative.

 .. code-block:: php